On the Universality of Energy Extraction from Black Hole Spacetimes: Discussion and Conclusion

-In this paper, we verify that the BZ power efficiency $\eta_{\rm BZ}\propto \phibh^2\OmegaH^2$ describes the outflow power for arbitrary spinning BH spacetimes.
-It is interesting to note that the BZ power formula has been extended to higher BH spins in orders of $\OmegaH^2$, out to $\mathcal{O}(\OmegaH^6)$ \citep{tn08,tch10a}, to preserve the non-dependence of the power output on BH spin direction for extremely high Kerr BH spins ($a\gtrsim0.99$), in the form of $\eta_{\rm BZ, ext} = \eta_{\rm BZ} \times f(\OmegaH)$, where $f(\OmegaH)=1+1.38~\OmegaH^2 - 9.2~\OmegaH^4$ \cite{tch10a}.
+In this Letter, we present 3D numerical simulations of spinning non-Kerr BHs, building the most extensive library of 3D GRMHD simulations to date.
+We demonstrate that the Blandford-Znajek mechanism describes relativistic jet launching for a large class of BHs using a parameterized BH metric.
+We verify that the BZ power efficiency $\eta_{\rm BZ}\propto \phibh^2\OmegaH^2$ describes the outflow power for arbitrary spinning BH spacetimes \citep[also see][]{Chatterjee:2023_KS}.
+It is interesting to note that the BZ power formula has been extended to higher BH spins in orders of $\OmegaH^2$, out to $\mathcal{O}(\OmegaH^8)$ \citep{tn08,tch10a, Camilloni:2022}, to preserve the non-dependence of the power output on BH spin direction for extremely high Kerr BH spins ($a\gtrsim0.99$), in the form of $\eta_{\rm BZ, ext} = \eta_{\rm BZ} \times f(\OmegaH)$, where $f(\OmegaH)=1+1.38~\OmegaH^2 - 9.2~\OmegaH^4$ \citep{tch10a}.
 Most semi-analytical work on BZ jet powers focus on such extensions of $\OmegaH$.
-However, note that this formulation ignores the effect of BH spin on $\phibh$ as well as the properties of the accretion flow, which becomes an important assumption for self-consistently evolved accreting BHs.
+However, this formulation ignores the effect of BH spin on $\phibh$ as well as the properties of the accretion flow, which becomes an important assumption for self-consistently evolved accreting BHs.
 In the magnetically saturated limit (i.e., the MAD limit), the magnetic flux at the event horizon reaches the maximum possible value for a particular disk geometry.
-Decreasing the geometrical thickness of the accretion flow lowers the corresponding MAD $\phibh$ value \citep{Lowell:2023}.
+Decreasing the geometrical thickness of the accretion flow lowers the corresponding MAD $\phibh$ value \citep{Lowell:2023, Liska:2024}.
 Hence, for our models, which are applicable for geometrically-thick, sub-Eddington accretion flows such as M87* ($\dot{M}\ll 10^{-3}\dot{M}_{\rm Edd}$) \citep{Chatterjee:2023}, the time-averaged $\phibh$ could be deemed as an upper-limit.
 We find that $\phibh$ depends strongly on not only the BH spin, verifying results from previous work on Kerr BHs \citep{Narayan:2022}, but also on each non-Kerr deviation parameter.